uktrade/mbtiles-s3-server/README.md

 Versioning must be enabled on the underlying S3 bucket

 > Work in progress.
-Not all features below are implemented.
+Not all features described are implemented.
 This document serves as a rough design spec.

 ## Installation